 When you are using signature mode, you can see the supported extension groups and corresponding file types using following command.

-To recover JPEG (jpg, jpeg, jpe, jif, jfif, jfi) and PNG photos from your C: drive to the recovery folder on an E: drive, use following command.
+To recover deleted JPEG (jpg, jpeg, jpe, jif, jfif, jfi) and PNG files from your C: drive to the recovery folder on an E: drive, use following command.

 winfr C: E: /x /y:JPEG,PNG